(2020 Data updated! Let us know if you'd like a hard copy for your desk)

 E*TRADE Advisor Services (ETAS) Tax Information

-All non-retirement account tax forms will be mailed and available online on February 15, 2020.
+All non-retirement account tax forms were mailed and available online February 15, 2020.

 Reallocated Dividend Payments – If your clients hold a mutual fund, ETF, or Real Estate Investment Trust (REIT) in their portfolio, there is a high probability a portion of the dividend payments made throughout the year will be reallocated for tax reporting purposes.
 As a result, tax forms may not match the account owner’s fourth quarter statement.
 Due to late reallocation notices, some account owners will receive a corrected tax form.

 ETAS & SEM strongly recommend clients delay the filing of taxes until March due to this possibility

 • For mutual funds and ETFs, ETAS will begin receiving reallocation information in early January.
 In most cases, the new information is processed in time for the original tax form mailing.
 Note: If the information is received after the tax forms process begins, a corrected tax form will be sent.

 • For REITs and Mutual Funds that hold REITs, the reallocation information is typically not received by ETAS in time for the original tax form mailing due to the complex accounting necessary for REITs.
 Clients holding REITs should look for a corrected tax form sometime in March.

 The 2017 Tax Cut & Jobs Act eliminates the deduction for investment management fees beginning in 2018.